kristenvaccaro/human-ai/assignments.md

 [Materials](https://github.com/kristenvaccaro/CSE190-HW2)

 #### Homework #3
-Due Friday October 14, 5PM
+Due Week 3 Friday 5PM

 You will design a bus app that can manage users' expectations about the bus arrival time predictions.
 Will be released Friday October 7.